DanNixon/dotfiles-legacy/docs/linux.md

 ## Notes

-- List available fonts: `updmap-sys --listmaps`
-- Reload `Xresources`: `xrdb ~/.Xresources`

-### PGP smart card dependencies

-- Debian/Ubuntu: `apt install scdaemon pcscd pcsc-tools`
-- Fedora: `dnf install pcsc-lite pcsc-lite-ccid`

-If needed, reader can be manually selected in `.gnupg/scdaemon.conf` using `reader-port`.
+- If needed, smart card reader can be manually selected in `.gnupg/scdaemon.conf` using `reader-port`.